 - 7. Facilitate New Development without Burdening Existing Ratepayers The 2021 Addendum provided an allocation between existing system capacity constraints during a storm event, and expansion required for new development that can dictate an equitable allocation and financing plan consistent with legal requirements. - 8.
 Improve Transparency of Budget and Financial Documents A clear, well-documented budget with explanations of changes, risks, and activities would improve financial transparency.
 The budget should better correlate with annual audited financial reports, for example, by including depreciation.
 Financial reports should correlate with funds reported in budgets.
 Annual debt obligations should be clearly documented in the budgets and should correlate with information in audited financial reports. - 9.
 Budget Forecasting Periodically update the long-term budget forecast most recently prepared in the 2019 Rate Study to reflect changing financial conditions and projections of costs and revenues. - 10.
 Intergovernmental Relations Restart and continue regular public meetings between representatives of the City of EPA and EPASD.
 While staff level cooperation related to development planning is ongoing, involvement by board and council members is essential for efficient and effective coordination between the City of EPA and EPASD related to infrastructure financing and other matters, including the Ravenswood Specific Plan.
-These meetings should be live streamed, recorded and promptly posted to facilitate public outreach and transparency. - 11.
-Update Sewer Rates The update should reflect the costs "needed to fund projected operating expenses, help fund high priority improvements to the District's aging sewer collection system, pay for the District's share of operating and capital improvement costs for the regional wastewater treatment plant, and support safe and reliable service" as outlined in the 2019 Rate Study.
-The update should balance the need to maintain affordable sewer rates against the importance of maintaining and improving services and infrastructure for the health and well-being of EPASD ratepayers. - 12.
-Independent Review of EPASD Hydraulic Analysis and Proposed Improvements EPASD states that the hydraulic analysis of the 2021 Addendum only indicated that the system is adequate for existing customers, however it cannot serve future developers.
-This statement appears to contradict the 2021 Addendum that predicts sanitary sewer overflows (SSOs) could occur at 38 manholes due to surcharge conditions in many of its pipes during a peak storm event under existing land use conditions and existing customers.379 An independent engineering analysis should be conducted to review the hydraulic analysis and assumptions to reconcile the apparent inconsistencies between predicted sewer overflows under existing conditions and EPASD's position that the system currently is adequate.
+These meetings should be live streamed, recorded and promptly posted to facilitate public outreach and transparency.
+These meetings could be focused on specific topics such as development projects and infrastructure finance.
+The meetings should be conducted with equal support and staff time from both the City and EPASD. - 11.
+Jpdate Sewer Rates The update should reflect the costs "needed to fund projected operating expenses, help fund high priority improvements to the District's aging sewer collection system, pay for the District's share of operating and capital improvement costs for the regional wastewater treatment plant, and support safe and reliable service" as outlined in the 2019 Rate Study.
+The update should balance the need to maintain affordable sewer rates against the importance of maintaining and improving services and infrastructure for the health and well-being of EPASD ratepayers.

+12. Independent Review of EPASD Hydraulic Analysis and Proposed Improvements - EPASD states that the hydraulic analysis of the 2021 Addendum only indicated that the system is adequate for existing customers, however it cannot serve future developers.
+This statement appears to contradict the 2021 Addendum that predicts sanitary sewer overflows (SSOs) could occur at 38 manholes due to surcharge conditions in many of its pipes during a peak storm event under existing land use conditions and existing customers.
+An independent engineering analysis should be conducted to review the hydraulic analysis and assumptions to reconcile the apparent inconsistencies between predicted sewer overflows under existing conditions and EPASD's position that the system currently is adequate.
 The analysis would include an update of hydraulic assumptions including flows from ADUs and residential units.